moinulhuq/Drupal-8/service/Custom services/Example04/README.md

-Drupal Services and Dependency injection with parameter.
+Drupal Services container and Dependency injection using \Drupal class.